top of page

 - Individual packets of laundry soap

-- Extra Ziploc bags (small and medium) and grocery bags
+- Ziploc bags (small and medium) and grocery bags

-- Collapsible water pouch (leave your bulky water bottle at home)
+- Collapsible water bottle (leave your bulky water bottle at home)

 - One or two sporks